UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 Once logged into an interactive node, you can now run large computations on the supercomputer.
 It is very important to understand that you do not directly access the CPU-cores that do the hard work.
 Supercomputers operate in batch mode - you submit a job (including everything needed to run your simulation) to a queue and it is run some time in the future.
 This is done to ensure that the whole system is utilised as fully as possible.

 The user creates a small file, referred to as a job script, which specifies all the parameters of the computation such as which program is to be run, the number of CPU-cores required, the expected duration of the job etc. This is then submitted to the batch system.
 Resources will be allocated when available and a user will be guaranteed exclusive access to all the CPU-cores they are assigned.
 This prevents other processes from interfering with a job and allows it to achieve the best performance.

+Individual users will not have access to the full resources of the supercomputer.
+Instead, they will be allocated resources according to the specifications in their job script and the limits defined by their project's funding or allocation agreements.

 It is the job of the batch scheduler to look at all the jobs in the queue and decide which jobs to run based on, for example, their expected execution time and how many CPU-cores they require.
 At any one time, a single supercomputer could be running several parallel jobs with hundreds waiting in the queue.
 Each job will be allocated a separate portion of the whole supercomputer.
 A good batch system will keep the supercomputer full with jobs all the time, but not leave individual jobs in the queue for too long.